 Scalia Law offers a Joint Degree in Law and Public Policy (JD/MPP) that provides students with an opportunity to master the fundamentals of legal and policy analysis.
 Upon completion of the graduation requirements of both schools, students of the joint degree program will receive both a JD from the Antonin Scalia Law School at George Mason University and an MPP from the School of Policy, Government, and International Affairs.
 Both degrees can be achieved on a full-time basis in approximately four years, instead of the five years that would be required if each degree were pursued sequentially.

 The deadline for completing the supplemental application form for the JD/MPP degree is June 1 for fall admission or December 1 for spring admission.

 If you live in Virginia, you may be eligible for instate tuition rates.
 If you are claiming entitlement to Virginia in-state tuition rates (pursuant to section 23-7.4, Code of Virginia), you must complete an In-State Tuition Application Form .
 Please include a copy of your Virginia drivers license.

 For new students, this form is sent from the admissions office.
-All other students can use the following form:
+All other students can use the following form: Honor Code Certification Form

 If you are applying electronically via LSAC, you may complete the Early Decision Agreement and upload it as an attachment to your application.
-Or, you may print the agreement and mail the form directly to the law school.